jromers/olam-labs/README.md

 These are the playbooks to run in Ansible:

+* prepare-ocne-deployment.yml - prepares the operator node to fulfill prequisites before running the quick install using configuration file
-* deploy-ocne.yml - deploys initial OCNE environment including the Kubernetes and Helm modules
+* provision-ocne.yml - provision/deploys initial OCNE environment with quick install using configuration file, run this playbook after prepare-ocne-deployment.yml or reset-ocne.yml
 * deploy-mod-metallb.yml - Deploys MetalLB loadbalancer
 * deploy-mod-ociccm.yml - Deploys the OCI-CCM module when running in Oracle OCI used for OCI loadbalancer and storage
 * deploy-mod-istio.yml - deploys Istio service mesh